ufo-github/ponyfoo/posts/2013-06-10_uncovering-the-native-dom-api.md

 # Meet: XMLHttpRequest #

 Surely you know how to write AJAX requests, right?
-Probably omething like...
+Probably something like...

     $.ajax({
         url: '/endpoint'